FreeTrav/psPILOT/psPILOT.md

 `«label»`: A label is an alphanumeric string prefixed by `*`.
 In psPILOT, the label must be the only thing on the program line; the Standard allows it to be followed by whitespace and any PILOT command.

+`«text»`: Text is arbitrary sequences of characters, with no specific meaning to the PILOT interpreter (though the PILOT program may attach significance to the text or a subset thereof).

+`«number»`: An arbitrary sequence of digits, representing a number.
+At present in psPILOT, the number represented should be within the system range for an integer.

 ### Statement Structure

 A PILOT statement consists of one or more letters identifying the specific operation to be performed, followed optionally by `Y`, `N`, or a conditional expression in parentheses, followed by a colon `:`, followed by one or more operands which may or may not be optional, depending on the statement.
 In EBNF,